 - nomination of a Tier 2 chairholder to a Tier 1 Chair;

 - nomination of an individual to replace a current or former chairholder;

-Institutions can request to renew both Tier 1 and Tier 2 Canada Research Chairs:
+Institutions can request to renew both Tier 1 and Tier 2 Chairs.

 - are eligible for renewal in their sixth year.

 - can be renewed only once, for a maximum of two five-year terms; and

 - are eligible for renewal in their fourth year.